joseconti/WangGuard/readme.txt

  * Moderation Queue for repored users and blogs
  * Protect all registration pages from All blogs (Activated for Network)

-= BuddyPress 1.2.x and 1.5 (WordPress Simple and WordPress Multisite 3.x) Features =
+= BuddyPress 1.2.x, 1.5, 2.x (WordPress Simple and WordPress Multisite 3.x and 4.x) Features =

  * gmail.com and googlemail.com duplicated account verifications (activate on WangGuard Configuration)
  * Optional DNS verification of the email domain (right side of the @ in an email address) (activate on WangGuard Configuration)